Tricaprilin: the induction of ketosis

-Leveraging the physiological ketone system to provide fuel for the brain is a promising approach to addressing deficient glucose metabolism that is characteristic of Alzheimer's disease.
+Leveraging the physiological ketone system to provide fuel for the brain is a promising approach to addressing deficient glucose metabolism that is characteristic of numerous neurological conditions.

 Cerecin's investigational product, tricaprilin, is a highly purified proprietary, oral formulation of a medium chain triglyceride, which has been designed to induce ketosis and thereby improve mitochondrial metabolism.